ilyaonoff/simple_parser/README.md

 # simple_parser
-This is part of the formal languages homework.
+This is part of the formal languages homework(HW05).

 Run parser:
 ```